-In addition to assessing the overall result and development impact of the above-mentioned projects, this evaluation will also take into consideration the impact of these programs on gender equality.
+In addition to assessing the overall result and development impact of the above-mentioned projects, assessing the factors affecting the outcomes, key UNDP contributions to outcomes, the partnership strategy.
+This evaluation will also take into consideration the impact of these programs on cross-cutting issue identified in the CPD such as gender equality.